deepset-ai/haystack-demos/qdrant_indexing/README.md

 docker-compose up -d
 ```

-Eventually you should have two containers running, check it out by running:
+Eventually, you should have two containers running: `qdrant` for the local Qdrant instance and `hayhooks`.
+Check it out by running:

 ```bash
 docker-compose ps